SwitchbackTech/compass-docs/docs/getting-started/Install.md

 Pfew!
 That was a lot of setup.
 Now for the fun part.

-1. Make sure you're in the root `compass` directory
+1. From the root `compass` directory, run:

    ```bash
    cd compass